furlat/Abstractions/abstractions/angels/angels.md

 As these diagrams illustrate, our framework aims to guide readers through a rich and iterative process of engagement with the text, one that gradually expands in scope and complexity.
 By generating prompts and analyses that target each of these levels in turn, we can help readers build up a multifaceted and nuanced understanding of the work, one that integrates local details with broader patterns, contexts with connections, and objective analysis with subjective response. 🌈🔍

-Of course, realizing this vision will require a significant amount of further research and development.
-We will need to refine our conceptual model, build out our knowledge base and search capabilities, and experiment with different natural language processing techniques for generating meaningful and coherent prompts.
-But by grounding our approach in a deep understanding of the literary analysis process, and by drawing inspiration from the pedagogical wisdom of teachers like Angeli, we believe that we can create a truly transformative tool for engaging with literature. 💡📚

-Ultimately, our goal is to empower readers to become active and insightful explorers of the literary landscape, equipped with the knowledge, skills, and dispositions they need to make sense of even the most complex and challenging texts.
-By providing a dynamic and generative framework for analysis, we hope to cultivate a more vibrant and participatory culture of reading, one that celebrates the joys of interpretation and the endless possibilities of meaning. 🌟✨

-So let us embrace this exciting challenge, and work together to build a future in which every reader can experience the thrill of discovery and the satisfaction of understanding that comes from deep and sustained engagement with the world of books.
-With curiosity, creativity, and a commitment to the power of literature, we can open up new horizons of insight and appreciation for generations to come. 📖🔍🌿